GKaza/basket-analyst/README.md

 ## Built With

-Some frameworks/libraries used in the project:
+Some technologies used in the project:

 - [![Nuxt][Nuxt]][Nuxt-url]
 - [![Vue][Vue]][Vue-url]